 I have published my research in international journals and high quality edited books.
 I have won international, national and university awards for my work.
 Most notably being awarded the 2010 US Academy of Management Making Connections award recognising contributions that cross-disciplinary, international and practitioner academic divides.
-I won the 2016 University of Leeds Building Knowledge and Capacity sustainability award.

-I am involved in teaching relating to Corporate Social Responsibility and Socio-Technical Systems.
+I am involved in teaching relating to Corporate Social Responsibility (CSR) and Socio-Technical Systems.
 I supervise dissertations and a number of PhD students.
 I have guest lectured at the University of Sheffield, UK and University of Fortaleza, Brazil.

 I welcome applications for PhD students, particularly those who are interested in:

-- Evaluation of Corporate Social Responsibility initiatives in particular pro-environmental / green behaviour change or addressing modern slavery in supply chains
+- Evaluation of Corporate Social Responsibility (CSR) initiatives in particular pro-environmental / green behaviour change or addressing modern slavery in supply chains

 - Design and evaluation of modern workspace in particular agile, activity based workspaces or flexible work arrangements